Outrage after gunman ambushes NYC police twice in 12 hours

 Shea didn’t offer any evidence that the gunman in this weekend’s attacks knew of those protests or was influenced by them.

-Mayor Bill de Blasio, who won office partly on a promise to reform overly aggressive policing of minority communities, also suggested that while police had a right to protest, anti-police sentiment had gotten out of hand.
+Mayor Bill de Blasio, who won office partly on a promise to reform overly aggressive policing of minority communities, also suggested that anti-police sentiment had gotten out of hand.

-“This was an attempt to assassinate police officers.
-We need to use that word,” the Democratic mayor said Sunday.

 The attacks recalled other unprovoked assaults on police officers sitting in their patrol vehicles.

-Note: - UPDATE: Missing Dodge City woman found safe